Thirsties Duo All-in-One Review

 The stitching and seams are quality but the fabric less so and isn't as nice as the bumGenuis Freetime AIO.
 The Thirsties Duo AIO, like the Thirsties Duo Wrap, comes in two sizes: Size One (6-18 lbs) and Size Two (18-40 lbs).

-The Thirsties Duo AIO scored on par in absorbency with our Editors' Choice the Rumparooz G2, both receiving an 7 of 10.
-This placed it near the top, but not as high scoring as the Best Value award winning Flip Hybrid which scored an impressive 8 of 10 in absorbency.
+The Thirsties Duo AIO scored on par in absorbency with our Editors' Choice the Rumparooz Pocket, both receiving an 7 of 10.
+This placed it near the top.
 The Duo AIO's polyester insert which is sewn into the cover on the sides is soft, fluffy, and well-functioning and stays that way after washing and drying.
 An added bonus for this AIO is that space between insert and cover allows for the option to slide in addtional inserts for increased absorbency if needed.

 There's only one row of snaps at the waistband, which leads to bunching and lack of a nice smooth fit across the waist.
 It's definitely bulkier in comparison to the bumGenius Freetime AIO.
 What is very nice, however, is that the insert is sewn into the cover and doesn't flap out at all.